CraftKontrol/AI_Agents/MemoryBoardHelper/assets/alarm-sounds/README.md

 - **Distinctive**: Easy to recognize
 - **Duration**: 3-5 seconds, designed to loop
 - **Volume**: Medium-high but not startling

+## Sounds
+- Validation.mp3 - A short confirmation sound for task completion
+- Listening.mp3 - A gentle tone indicating the app is listening for voice input
+- Tap.mp3 - A soft tap sound for button presses

 ## Free Sound Resources